FTMahringer/FT-XAMPP-modern/README.md

 ## ✨  Description

-Project has an [old version](https://github.com/FTMahringer/FT-XAMPP) of it, but decided to remake it and use a more modern aproach.

-The idea was still the same, create a xampp-like environment in docker with more freedom.
+The idea was to create a xampp-like environment in docker with more freedom.

-The aproach for the modern version was to be able to create PHP projects and also node projects (vue, ...)
+The approach for this was to be able to easily host PHP projects and also node projects (vue, ...)

 ---